-Located just an hour's drive to the east of downtown of Xi'an, Weinan was the original home for China's Space Tracking Network.
-After the Xi'an Center was established, it remained involved a subordinate TT&C station and participates in long-term management of over 100 satellites and spacecraft.120
+Located just an hour's drive to the east of downtown Xi'an, Weinan was the original home for China's space tracking network.
+After the Xi'an Center was established, it remained involved as a subordinate TT&C station and participates in the long-term management of over 100 satellites and spacecraft.118

-It is also home to a PLASSF unit with the MUCD 63752, which is described as a comprehensive
+It is also home to an SSF unit with the MUCD 63752, which is described as a comprehensive control station [综合性测控站].
+As of 2020, the director of the Weinan Station is Wei Hui [尉辉].119

-Xiangxi (Western Hunan) Station [湘西站]
+Xiangxi (Western Hunan) Station